 - 2 Tbsps Coconut sugar

-- Preheat your oven to 350 degrees and spray a pie plate with cooking spray.
+- Preheat your oven to 350 degrees and spray a pie plate with cooking spray, and line the bottom with parchment paper.
 Set aside.

 - While the quinoa cooks, it's time to prepare the date filling.

 - Heat a medium saucepan over high heat and add in the chopped dates, water and 1 Tbsp coconut sugar.

 - Bring the mixture a boil and then turn down the heat to low and simmer until all the water is absorbed and the mixture is thick and broken down, about 15 minutes.

 - Mash the date mixture with a fork until it is smooth.
 Set aside.

 - To make the topping: Combine the coconut sugar, almond flour, slivered almonds and cinnamon in a small bowl.
 Stir in the coconut oil and stir until it is evenly distributed and the mixture is crumble.
 Set aside.